Names in the Neighborhood: Rogers School

 Thornton Creek flows in a southeasterly direction along one side of the site which was one reason why it had been a pasture, where horses and cows could get water.
 Another reason was the seasonal flooding as the creek was known to rage with overflow of heavy winter rains.
 Earlier settlers in the area, such as the German immigrant families who farmed at Meadowbrook, had sense enough not to build on low ground close to a creek, so this area was still not built up with houses as of the 1940s.

-The field area which became John Rogers School had been used for grazing horses.
-Residents thought of it as the Matthews neighborhood, because John Matthews, namesake of Matthews Beach, had owned large tracts of land including the pasture.
+People thought of the field area as the Matthews neighborhood, because John Matthews, namesake of Matthews Beach, had owned large tracts of land including the pasture.
 When the school finally opened in September 1953 with all portable classrooms, at first it was called Matthews School.

 Who was John Rogers?